sumeetgajjar/CS7610-F20/lab1/README.md

     - when a data msg is delayed

 - the containers do not exit on their own, but are stopped in the tearDown phase of the test

+- the local state of the sender will only contain data for continousu sender